Contact & Help

 The boundaries of the Brussels LEZ

-The LEZ affects all 19 municipalities across the whole of the Brussels-Capital Region.
+The territory of the LEZ affects all 19 municipalities across the whole of the Brussels-Capital Region.
 The Ring and access roads to transit car parks are excluded.

 Nearly 300 road signs have been installed to identify the LEZ at the regional boundary.
 They indicate that you are entering or leaving the Low Emission Zone.
 You must only enter the LEZ with vehicles which comply with the access criteria.